 [Regulation 6A inserted in Gazette 24 Apr 2003 p.
 1272.]

-7. Annual payment in lieu of admission fee
+7. Annual fee for non-commercial vessels etc. in lieu of admission fees

 (1) Where —

 (a) in respect of any vessel or aircraft (not being a vessel or aircraft in which persons are usually carried for reward) the relevant payment set out in Schedule 7 is paid in respect of any year, or part of a year, ending on 31 August following the payment; and